Leonard Sibelius

 orders-pipeline — Postgres → Camel → Kafka

-A senior-Java demonstration of camel-main without Spring or Spring Boot.
-Atomic-claim concurrency via UPDATE … RETURNING, DLQ-first error handling explicitly written to survive the broker-fully-down case, and a live operator dashboard built in HTMX and Tailwind without a build step.
-Every architectural decision documented in conventional-commits history.
-A reviewer can read every line of code in twenty minutes and have a complete model of how it works.
+A senior-Java demonstration of camel-main with no Spring on the classpath: atomic-claim concurrency via UPDATE … RETURNING, DLQ-first error handling built to survive the broker-fully-down case, and a live HTMX + Tailwind operator dashboard with no build step.
+Every architectural decision documented in conventional-commits history — readable end-to-end in twenty minutes.

-A subscription intelligence service for medspa operators transitioning to longevity clinics.
-Built and run on a four-agent Anthropic Managed Agent stack — Prospector, Reacher, Scout, and Writer.
-Twenty-seven newsletter issues published across three publications.
+A subscription intelligence service for medspa operators transitioning to longevity clinics, built and run on a four-agent Anthropic Managed Agent stack — Prospector, Reacher, Scout, and Writer.
+Thirty-three newsletter issues published across three publications.
 Operating proof that one senior engineer with the right AI tooling can build and run a real intelligence business while staying available for senior contract work.

 Frontier research from longevity-biotech — clinical readouts, mechanism explainers, deal flow.
 Where the science actually lives, not where the marketing department wants it to.